humanbydefinition/p5.asciify/README.md

 										{ segments: 4, angle: 0 } // the parameters for the effect
 	);

-	// This pre-effect gets applied to the output of the kaleidoscope shader distortionEffect = addAsciiEffect('pre', 'distortion', { frequency: 0.1, amplitude: 0.1 });
+	// This pre-effect gets applied to the output of the kaleidoscope shader.
+	//The third parameter is optional.
+If not provided, the default values will be used for the effect. distortionEffect = addAsciiEffect('pre', 'distortion', { frequency: 0.1, amplitude: 0.1 });

 	grayscaleEffect = addAsciiEffect('post', 'grayscale'); // This post-effect gets applied after the ASCII conversion